All of your financial accounts need to have a beneficiary named on them.

 You’re probably asking “what about wills?” right about now.

-Well, the problem with a will is that many younger people, and especially those without families of their own don’t have them.
+Well, the problem with a will is that many younger people, especially those without families of their own don’t have them.

 Another problem is a will is superseded by the beneficiaries named on the financial accounts.